dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 This script does the following:

-* Builds the Sphinx documentation.
+* Builds the Sphinx documentation
-* Builds the doxygen documentation.
+* Builds the doxygen documentation
-* Removes unwanted text from use case documentation.
+* Removes unwanted text from use case documentation
-* Copies doxygen files into _build/html for easy deployment.
+* Copies doxygen files into _build/html for easy deployment
-* Creates symbolic links under Users_Guide to the directories under 'generated' to preserve old URL paths.
+* Creates symbolic links under Users_Guide to the directories under 'generated' to preserve old URL paths

 The html files that are created can be found in the *METplus/docs/_build/html* directory.
 The web browser can point to this directory by entering